tw0rmer/project-bingo-final/README.md

 - Clear browser cache and localStorage

 **Pattern Indicators Not Showing**
-- Check debug panel in top-right corner
+- Check debug panel in top-right corner (when debug mode is enabled)
 - Verify you have selected seats
 - Check browser console for errors
 - Ensure game is active with called numbers

+**Visual Issues**
+- Clear browser cache
+- Check for CSS conflicts
+- Verify Tailwind CSS is loading properly
+- Check browser console for styling errors

 ### Development Tips
 - Use the GUI manager for visual debugging